glpi-project/doc/source/modules/assets/tabs/components.rst

       :alt: Grouped components
       :align: center

-It is possible to add a component by first selecting its family in the dropdown list at the top of the table and then its name and the number of components to add.
+It is possible to add a component by first selecting its family in the drop-down list at the top of the table and then its name and the number of components to add.

 .. image:: /modules/assets/images/component_add.png
    :alt: Adding a component